Pennsylvania Route 93

 Pennsylvania Route 93 (PA 93) is a 41 mi state route located in Carbon, Luzerne, and Columbia counties in northeastern Pennsylvania.
-The southern terminus is at U.S. Route 209 (US 209) in Nesquehoning, about halfway from PA just north of the 1800s community of Lausanne Landing, the southern toll station of the Lausanne & Nescopeck Turnpike (1804)—along whose path (east of the Susquehanna River) the highway was built.
+The southern terminus is at U.S. Route 209 (US 209) in Nesquehoning, about halfway between the junction with PA 54 to just north of the 1800s community of Lausanne Landing, the southern toll station of the Lausanne & Nescopeck Turnpike (1804)—along whose path (east of the Susquehanna River) the highway was built.
 The northern terminus of the route is at PA 487 in Orangeville, the part of the road west of the Susquehanna and Berwick once being part of the Susquehanna & Tioga Turnpike (1806).

 The route heads northwest as an undivided road from Nesquehoning through mountainous areas, passing through Beaver Meadows.
 The road reaches the city of Hazleton, where it passes through developed areas and crosses PA 309.
 PA 93 continues through West Hazleton and becomes a divided highway before it reaches an interchange with Interstate 81 (I-81).
 The road becomes undivided again and passes through Conyngham before coming to an interchange with I-80.
 PA 93 continues northwest and passes through Nescopeck before crossing the Susquehanna River into Berwick and forming a concurrency with US 11.
 The route continues west from Berwick through rural areas to Orangeville.

 PA 93 was designated in 1927 between US 309/PA 22 in Hazleton and US 11/PA 19 in Berwick while US 309/PA 22 was designated onto the road between Nesquehoning and Hazleton.
 A year later, PA 93 was extended to PA 339 (now PA 487) in Orangeville and the PA 22 designation was removed from US 309.
 In the 1930s, the south end of PA 93 was truncated to PA 29 (now PA 239) southeast of Nescopeck, with PA 29 replacing the route southeast to Hazleton.
 PA 93 was extended north to PA 115 (now PA 254) in Rohrsburg in the 1940s.
 A realigned PA 29 replaced the US 309 designation between Nesquehoning and Hazleton in the 1950s.
 On May 9, 1966, PA 93 was extended southeast to US 209 in Nesquehoning, replacing that section of PA 29, while the north end was cut back to PA 487 in Orangeville in the 1960s.